CamioCam/examples/batch_import/EXAMPLE.md

 `.*[\\](?P<camera>\w+?)\-.*\-(?P<epoch>\d+)\.mp4`

-This captures the `office_street` part as the camera name (used for registering the camera with Camio), and parses the `1495068758` part as the Unix-timestamp of the video.
+This captures the `C2_Hi20161009` part as the camera name (used for registering the camera with Camio), and parses the `1476014557` part as the Unix-timestamp of the video.